complynx/rpssl4bu/README.md

 or just `docker run rpssl4bu` to use internal RNG

-8080 is exposed
+Port 8080 is exposed by default

 # Frontend

 Based on Vue.JS 3.
 This frontend is created in one component because frontend isn't the main part of the task.
+No testing either.
+Some features will stop working for different backend servers.

+## Project preparation

+If you want to run together with backend in docker-compose, nothing needs to be done.
+If you want to run against different backend server Fix value of `backendServer` property in `./frontend_vue/src/App.vue`.
+You can also change backend server on the go later from GUI.

 ## Project setup, run